 - Use only fuel recommended by the manufactures for liquid-fueled space heaters.

-- Avoid using extension cords with space heaters.
+- Avoid using extension cords.
 If you must do so, make sure that the cord is the right gauge size and type for the heater.

 - Avoid placing space heaters in high-traffic areas of your home.
 Units with long cords can present a tripping hazard.